A Design Research Framework

 You can just grab the diagram and enjoy, or read further for additional guidance.

-(And if your team needs help with this stuff, we have a workshop!
+(And if your or your team needs help with this stuff, we have a workshop!
 Or we can work on your deep tissue organizational issues.
 Just ask.)

 Design research?